 I have a 'female' friend who was second born after a brother, but was also the 'adored' one because her mother had always wanted a girl, and had more of a tendency to use entitlement as a strategy to make herself feel secure.
 That our adult patterns are rooted in our development is undeniable.
 But everyone has different influences as they grow up which will make their own patterning unique.

-So to answer your question–is jealousy learned in childhood–no. I do not believe that jealousy is learned; it is an unconscious emotional response to a threat to our survival.
-But it is directly related to attachment which is formed during childhood due to a multitude of influences.
-The best and most permanent way to heal jealousy is though working on self-esteem… but that’s a much larger topic!
+So to answer your question--is jealousy learned in childhood--no. I do not believe that jealousy is learned per se, as learning infers conscious intention; but it is an unconscious emotional response to a perceived threat to our survival.
+And it is directly related to attachment which is formed during childhood due to a multitude of influences.
+The best and most permanent way to heal jealousy I've found, is though working on self-esteem... but that's a much larger topic!

 PS.
 There's a great book you could read called "Attached: the new science of adult attachment and how it help you find and keep love" It's mononormative, of course, but ignore that bit.